jainsome/LSD/README.md

 LSD
 ===
-This is a Proprty of ZNP Asscoiates.
+This is a Property of ZNP Associates.